 For many, it’s unthinkable to celebrate Christmas without a beautiful evergreen fir in the living room decorated with sparkling ornaments and wrapped presents.
 Like most Christmas traditions, including the celebration of Christmas itself, the origin of the Christmas tree can be traced to pagan traditions.
-In fact, were it not for Queen Victoria, the most powerful monarch of her time, decorated fir trees might have remained an obscured custom that only a couple of Germanic and Slavic countries practiced.
+In fact, were it not for Queen Victoria (the most powerful monarch of her time) and a group of German soldiers in a temporary hospital in England, the decorated fir trees we love today might have remained an obscure custom that only a couple of Germanic and Slavic countries practiced.

 Pagan origins of the Christmas tree

 These evergreens were initially called ‘paradise trees’ and were often accompanied by wooden pyramids made of branches held together by rope.
-On these pyramids, some families would fasten and light candles, one for each family members.
-These were the precursors of modern Christmas tree lights and ornaments, along with edibles such as gingerbread and gold covered apples.
+On these pyramids, some families would fasten and light candles, one for each family member.
+These were the precursors of modern Christmas tree lights and ornaments, along with edibles such as gingerbread and gold-covered apples.

 Some say the first to light a candle atop a Christmas tree was Martin Luther.
 Legend has it, late one evening around Christmas time, Luther was walking home through the woods when he was struck by the innocent beauty of starlight shining through fir trees.
 Wanting to share this experience with his family, Martin Luther cut down a fir tree and took it home.
 He placed a small candle on the branches to symbolize the Christmas sky.

-What’s certain is that by 1605, Christmas trees were a thing, for in that year historical records suggest the inhabitants of Strasburg ‘set up fir trees in the parlours … and hang thereon roses cut out of many-coloured paper, apples, wafers, gold-foil, sweets, etc.’
+What’s certain is that by 1605, Christmas trees were a thing as, in that year, historical records suggest the inhabitants of Strasburg ‘set up fir trees in the parlours … and hang thereon roses cut out of many-coloured paper, apples, wafers, gold-foil, sweets, etc.’

 During these early days of the Christmas tree, many statesmen and members of the clergy condemned their use as a celebration of Christ.
-Lutheran minister Johann von Dannhauer, for instance, complained that the symbol distracted people from the true evergreen tree, Jesus Christ.
-The English Puritans condemned a number of customs associated with Christmas, such as the use of the Yule log, holly, mistletoe.
-Oliver Cromwell, the influential 17th-century British politician, preached against the “the heathen traditions” of Christmas carols, decorated trees, and any joyful expression that desecrated “that sacred event.”
+Lutheran minister Johann von Dannhauer, for instance, complained that the symbol distracted people from the “true evergreen tree” — Jesus Christ.
+The English Puritans condemned a number of customs associated with Christmas, such as the use of the Yule log, holly, and mistletoe.
+Oliver Cromwell, the influential 17th-century British politician, preached against the “heathen traditions” of Christmas carols, decorated trees, and any joyful expression that desecrated “that sacred event.”